 - My Name Is ???: His brief appearance in Yukari's arcade mode initially obscures his name with question marks.

-- Nice Job Breaking It, Anti-Villain: Kagatsuchi was born when he covered Inaba in fog back in Persona 4, meaning that Adachi was indirectly responsible for everything going down in Arena and Ultimax.
+- Nice Job Breaking It, Hero!: For a very, very loose definition of "hero".
+Kagatsuchi was born when he covered Inaba in fog back in Persona 4, meaning that Adachi was indirectly responsible for everything going down in Arena and Ultimax.

 - Noble Demon: As part of his slow HeelFace Turn.
 He's still a big douche, but wishes to face justice for his crimes and eventually learns to make the same kinds of bonds he continuously mocks the Investigation Team for.

 - Nominal Hero: He's a serial killer whose main reason for opposing the Big Bad is because the main villain annoyed him.
 In reality, he's more of a Anti-Hero, as he simply wants to return and face judgement for what he's done, and to stop Sho from becoming like him.

 - Non-Player Character: He's not playable in the initial arcade release of Ultimax.

 - Promoted to Playable: He is a downloadable playable character for the console version of Ultimax.